Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Methods

 \section{Methods}

-In this section, we demonstrate how the aforementioned model can be used to reconstruct the RF Radiance Field.
 Our approach consists of three main parts: Local Kernel Estimation, Active Sampling, and Quasi-Dynamic Reconstruction.
-In the first part, we use the given observations to reconstruct the RF Radiance Field with a more precise uncertainty model compared to equation (\ref{eq: prediction var}).
+First, we use the given observations to reconstruct the RF Radiance Field with a more precise uncertainty model compared to equation (\ref{eq: prediction var}).
 Next, leveraging this uncertainty model, we show how observations can be collected more efficiently.
-Finally, we demonstrate that when the RF Radiance Field changes from time slot $t$ to $t+1$, only a few new samples are needed to reconstruct the updated field.
+Finally, we demonstrate that when the RF Radiance Field changes, only a few new samples are needed to reconstruct the updated field.